Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Examples and geometric regimes

 Consequently, the window of admissible exponents narrows asymptotically toward the Hilbert exponent \(r=2\).
 The functional restriction of the critical regime thus emerges from the competition between dimensional collapse of the fibers and extreme flattening of the phase. \end{remark}

-\begin{remark}[Scope of the examples] Taken together, these examples show that the presence of critical values, the geometric uniformity of the fibers, and the form of the final functional output belong to different levels of the analysis.
+\begin{remark}[Scope of the examples] Taken together, these examples show that the presence of critical values, the geometric uniformity of the fibers, and the form of the final functional output belong to distinct layers of the analysis.
 The profile of the pushforward density \(w_\theta\) near \(V_\theta\) may remain bounded, display a weak logarithmic blow-up, or exhibit an explicit power law in degenerate radial models. \end{remark}